mogu-lab/probabilistic-foundations-of-ml/_sources/introduction.md

 Supervised ML typically refers to predictive methods---methods that predict a "label" $y$ from an input $x$ (as we did in our blood pressure example).
 The label "supervises" the method to give us the desired output.
 In contrast, unsupervised ML are only given inputs $x$ and are asked to predict some label with useful properties.
 In this sense, they are "unsupervised."
 For example, given a collection of patients' medical histories as inputs, $x$, we may want to cluster similar patients.
 We can then see if groups of similar patients benefit from similar treatments, etc.

-This taxonomy of ML methods largely comes from the non-probabilistic perspective, since under this perspective, each methods requiers a different derivation, different fitting algorithm, different theoretical analysis to understand its properties.
-This poses two challenges for developing new ML methodology:
+This taxonomy of ML methods largely comes from the non-probabilistic perspective, since under this perspective, each method requires a different derivation, different fitting algorithms, and different theoretical analyses to understand its properties.
+This poses two challenges for developing new ML methods:
 1. It's hard to come up with a brand new ML method if we don't have a unified framework for developing methods.
-2. Every method you develop will need a brand new implementation, analysis, justification---that's a lot of work!
+2. Every method you develop will need a brand new implementation, analysis, and justification---that's a lot of work!

 In contrast, the probabilistic perspective allows us to derive all of these methods under a *unified framework*.
 This framework will allow us to develop unique methods more easily---e.g. methods that have supervised *and* unsupervised components---and to better analyze these methods.
 We will therefore abandon this taxonomy in the class.